Food safety incidents in China: Cat meat scandal

 In October 2013, cat meat, slaughtered at a "black" slaughterhouse in Huai'an City near Shanghai, was sold to butchers and local markets under the guise of "rabbit".
 Some of the cats were kept alive and shipped to the southern provinces of Guangdong and Guangxi where they were sold for around 10 yuan (£1) per animal.

 Food safety incidents in 2014

 Zhu Chuanfeng scandal

 Gutter oil is a term used in China to describe illicit cooking oil that has already been used and is then processed by cleaning and filtering to be resold as a cheaper alternative to normal cooking oil.
-The sources of this oil are restaurant fryers, sewers and leftover or used oil that is sold by restaurants.
+The sources of this oil are restaurant fryers and grease traps, sewers and leftover or used oil that is sold by restaurants.
 A newer version of gutter oil uses discarded animal parts, animal fat, internal organs, and expired or otherwise low quality meat which is then cooked in large vats in order to extract the oil.

 In January 2014, Zhu Chuanfeng was sentenced to death, and his brothers Zhu Chuanqing and Zhu Chuanbo were sentenced to life in prison for selling gutter oil.